The Jack Russell Terrier is a ball of energy. Their training is necessary so that their behaviour is appropriate for home life.

-When your dog has carried out a command effectively, you can give them a treat.
+When your dog has carried out a command effectively, you can give them a pat, scratch, or treat.
 This will be motivation for them to obey in the future.

 Training sessions of about 10 minutes a day can be beneficial for your dog.
-Don't remember to play with them as well as this will enhance your relationship.
+Do remember to play with them in addition to your training session, as this will enhance your relationship with your animal.

 What do you think of this dog breed?